GoByeBye/TITS/README.md

-# UNDIES
+# TITS
-UNDIE stands for "Unquestionably a Notoriously bad Dick and ass Implementation for Everyone who doesn't read Source"
+TITS stands for "Totally usefull Implmentation of ass and dick with Trivial Sexiness"